coretao-infra/OnD-AI-samples/bench/README.md

 - [ ] Write detailed documentation in this `README.md` for contributing and advanced usage.
 - [ ] Add progress indicator for caching models.
   - Implement a proper progress indicator to show the status of caching a model in the Foundry Local Model Manager.
+- [ ] Ensure viewing the configuration uses a canonical parse via `config.py` instead of a raw dump.

+## FUTURE
+- [ ] Implement queuing for benchmarking tasks.

 ## Notes
 - Ensure the virtual environment is activated before running any scripts.